Joseph Leese: Political career

 Leese first stood as a Liberal candidate for Preston in 1868;

 He stood again, this time for Accrington in 1886, coming second.
 He was eventually elected at the 1892 General Election, gaining the seat from the Conservatives.
 During his time in office, Leese served on the committee for the Irish Land Acts, and was often involved in agricultural and educational affairs, particularly the Education Act 1902.
+He announced he would retire in early 1903, but decided to stay through the next election, which was held in 1906.
 He voted in favour of the 1908 Women's Enfranchisement Bill.
 He retired from parliament at the January 1910 General Election.

 Cricket career

 He played first-class cricket for Lancashire County Cricket Club from 1865 to 1881.
 He played 25 first-class matches as a batsman but only averaged 13 runs per innings.
 He occasionally bowled, taking 5 wickets in his career at an average of 19.

 Later life

-Leese was knighted in the 1895 Birthday Honours and was created a Baronet on 15 July 1908.
+Leese was knighted in the 1895 Birthday Honours and was created a baronet on 15 July 1908.
 Following his retirement he continued in his role as Recorder of Manchester, however he suffered with ill health throughout 1913, and he retired from the role in January 1914.
-He died at Sutton Park, Guildford, Surrey in July that year, aged 69, and was buried in St. Mary's Churchyard, Send, on the 1st August.
+He died at Sutton Park, Guildford, Surrey in July that year, aged 69, and was buried in St. Mary's Churchyard, Send, on 1 August.
 On his death, his baronetcy passed to his son, William, but eventually became dormant following the passing of Joseph's great-grandson, Alexander William Leese, in 1979.